sampie777/bloomablelogistics/README.md

 Download your `google-services.json` from the Firebase console and add it to `android/app/`.

-Create a `.env` file in the project root and specifiy these keys:
+Create a `.env` file in the project root and specify these keys:
 ```
 GOOGLE_MAPS_API_KEY=
 OPEN_ROUTES_SERVICE_API_KEY=
 ```

+Also, use:
+- Java v11
+- Node v18.17.1
+- yarn 1.22.19